budavariam/budavariam.github.io/_posts/2018-05-06-flexbox-zombies.md

 comments: true
 ---

-A few days ago I've been thinking whether if there's a more interactive way of learning flexbox, rather than [this great guide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
+A few days ago I've been thinking whether there's a more interactive way of learning flexbox, rather than [this great guide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).

 I know the basics, the concept, read this introduction many times, but I had to look up the parameters all the time.